andromeda-voyager/rust-chat/README.md

 # rust-chat
 Local network chat application

-# Run and connect to a server
+# run and connect to a server
  cargo run client

- # Run and listen for a client
+ # run and listen for a client
  cargo run server